dshills/goalchemy/README.md

 ```

 ### AlchemyAPIer
-All of the supported APIs are build as AlchemyAPIer interfaces.
+All of the supported APIs are built as AlchemyAPIer interfaces.

 ```go
 // AlchemyAPIer supports calling and decoding an AlchemyAPI query